mcol/nestfs/README.md

 iteration, with the aim of guiding the selection towards variables that have better generalization properties.

-The code is parallelized over the inner folds, thanks to the `foreach` package.
+The code is parallelized over the inner folds, thanks to the **parallel** package.
 User time therefore depends on the number of available cores, but there is no advantage in using more cores than inner folds.
-A parallel backend must be registered before starting, otherwise operations will run sequentially with a warning reported.
-This can be done through a call to `registerDoParallel()`, for example.
+The number of cores assigned to computations must be registerd before starting by setting the "mc.cores" option.

 The main advantage of forward selection is that it provides an immediately interpretable model, and the panel of variables obtained is in some sense